Adams County Deputy Elijah Roman Rescues Woman From Burning Mobile Home: 'It’s What We Sign Up For'

 Deputy Roman knows he risked his life, and saved hers, in the nick of time.

-“If I would’ve been another one minute to two minutes later, the whole trailer would’ve been on fire, and I wouldn’t have been able to get her out.”RELATED: COVID In Aurora: Clinic Opens Doors To Certain Zip Code To Help Disproportionately Affected
+“If I would’ve been another one minute to two minutes later, the whole trailer would’ve been on fire, and I wouldn’t have been able to get her out.”RELATED: Boulder Police Identify People Accused Of Taping 'Suspicious' Envelopes To Sorority & Fraternity Houses

 Another deputy, who arrived shortly after Deputy Roman, was also able to help three people in the mobile home park get to safety.